malithj/scaling-book/gpus.md

 * **70B**: `384 * 4096 / 768 = 2048` tokens per GPU
 * **314B**: `1536 * 4096 / 3072 = 2048` tokens per GPU

 This means with the exception of the first, these all hover around 2k tokens per batch, which is notably around the critical threshold we calculated for FSDP.
 We had calculated that bound to be 2,472 tokens / GPU based on the spine level reduction, which should roughly come into play here.
-For both the 70B and 314B though, because we have 16 and 64-way model sharding respectively, we get 2x and 8x better throughput at the spine level, which means we should be compute-bound at roughly 1k and 300 tokens / step respectively.
+For both the 70B and 314B though, because we have 16 and 64-way model (PP + TP) sharding respectively, we get 2x and 8x better throughput at the spine level, which means we should be compute-bound at roughly 1k and 300 tokens / step respectively.

 {% enddetails %}